Py-Marco/Py-Marco/README.md

 ### Hi, there! 👋

-- 🔭 I’m currently working on Python
+- 🔭 I’m currently writing Python and JavaScript
-- 🌱 I’m currently learning Python, JavaScript, C, Java, C, C++, C#
+- 🌱 I’m currently learning C, Java, C and C++
 - 👯 I’m looking to collaborate on some Python projects
-- 🤔 I’m looking for help with file format creation
 - 💬 Ask me about Python
 - 📫 How to reach me: marcoelkashy@gmail.com
-- 😄 Pronouns: PyMarco, PyMark
+- 😄 Pronouns: Py-Marco, Py-Marck
 - ⚡ Fun fact: I am obsessed with databases and data serialisation